Tyuleny Island (Caspian Sea): Geography

+Environment

 There are many Caspian seals in Tyuleny, hence its name, which means "seal" in Russian.
 Since parts of the islands are marshy, there are also many birds.

-This island belongs to the Dagestan Republic, a federal subject of the Russian Federation.
+The island has been designated an Important Bird Area (IBA) by BirdLife International because it supports significant numbers of Dalmatian pelicans, little bustards and great cormorants on passage.

 Climate

 Tyuleny Island has a cold desert climate (Köppen BWk).
 The annual precipitation for Tyuleny island is 187 mm, so it is the driest region in Russia.